greghub/website-launch-checklist/README.md

 Android will use the "apple-touch-icon" value or the favicon (if the meta tag is not present) to create a home screen icon.

-## Analytics tracking only in the production environment
+## Analytics tool is tracking only in the production environment

 If the analytics tool you use does not have a filter for the environment, then you will be polluting the analytics of your website with results from testing in a non-production environment.
 You can add the filter in the analytics tool or conditionally embed the code only on the production environment.